"Artists, the good ones, tend to re-create the world for us." -Abelardo Morell

 For the full article please visit Wired's website.

 Edwynn Houk Gallery is delighted to announce the exclusive representation of Abelardo Morell (American, b Havana 1948), whose pictures transform and transcend the ordinary and everyday.
-Morell will be the subject of a major retrospective exhibition, “The Universe Next Door,” which will start at the Art Institute of Chicago this June and tour to the Getty Museum, Los Angeles, this fall and the High Museum in Atlanta next winter.
-Morell’s first exhibition at Houk Gallery will be at the Zürich space this June.
+Morell has been the subject of a major retrospective exhibition, “The Universe Next Door,” which started at the Art Institute of Chicago in June of 2013, toured to the Getty Museum, Los Angeles, and ended at the High Museum in Atlanta in May of 2014.
+Morell’s first exhibition at Houk Gallery was at the Zürich space in June of 2013.

 Always intrigued with optics and how an image is constructed, Morell began his photographic career within the most steadfast of genres, the still life.
 His pared down images focused resolutely on simple, everyday items: a glass bottle, a page within a book, a child’s toy.
 In 1991, Morell, wanting to illustrate to his students the basic tenet of photography – light passing through an aperture and its projected image – stumbled upon what proved to be a turning point; Morell realized with his image “Light Bulb,” that any room, any space can be turned into a camera.
 Renowned for his camera obscura works, Morell has over the years perfected the technique and continues to use what is fundamentally one of the oldest, most primitive ways to make an image.